Header Banner

-How To: Easily Peel Garlic Using the Twist & Snap Method
+How to Easily Peel Garlic Using the Twist & Snap Method

 Peeling garlic is one kitchen task that every cook, from the newbie to the experienced, is always trying to make easier.
 Methods vary, from shaking heads of garlic inside a container to using the microwave to help peels slide right off.